 - Unstructured data – Data needs to be properly organized to collect clear insights.
 Ideally, your data will be organized and structured when you start collecting it.

 - Siloed data – Data is often stored on different systems, both online and offline and in places where it may never be discovered (this is known as ‘dark data’).
 This means it can’t be joined up properly to create one clear picture.

 Data fragmentation is a problem mainly because it means that you’re normally wasting good data.
 It’s all very well storing data, but if it can’t be activated properly, it’s not serving its purpose.
 Tidying it up and unifying it will help drive your marketing activity and increase customer engagement.

 Tools for solving data fragmentation

-Solving data fragmentation comes down to controlling and organising it the moment it comes in, whether that’s from a website visit, social media or a purchase in-store.
-Having a robust data supply chain (normally organised by collecting, standardising, transforming/enriching, integrating and activating data) is key.
+Solving data fragmentation comes down to controlling and organizing it the moment it comes in, whether that’s from a website visit, social media or a purchase in-store.
+Having a robust data supply chain (normally organized by collecting, standardizing, transforming/enriching, integrating and activating data) is key.

 In addition, companies like Tealium have developed sophisticated data management tools to help businesses do this automatically.
 More specifically, Tealium’s suite of data management products, known as Tealium’s Universal Data Hub includes: